Last updated on May 21st, 2023 at 08:54 am

 - The scent of the hawthorn flower could be more pleasant.
 This is due to the chemical trimethylamine, which is present in the hawthorn blossom.

 - In the Harry Potter series, the wand of Draco Malfoy is made from hawthorn wood.

 In the morning, the direction in which the wind had blown the hawthorn branches would determine the direction from which the girl’s future husband would come.
-Therefore, hawthorn flowers can be gifted to a romantic partner, as a symbol of youthful romance.
+Therefore, hawthorn flowers can be gifted to a romantic partner as a symbol of youthful romance.

-Since the hawthorn tree has the reputation of being strong and living long, hawthorn flowers can also be gifted to the elderly (especially grandparents), with wishes for good health and longevity.
+Since the hawthorn tree has the reputation of being strong and living long, hawthorn flowers can also be gifted to the elderly (especially grandparents) with wishes for good health and longevity.